Gratitude

 About the Authors

-Angela Duckworth is a co-founder of Character Lab.
+Angela Duckworth is the co-founder of Character Lab.
 She is also the Rosa Lee and Egbert Chang Professor at the University of Pennsylvania and faculty co-director of the Penn-Wharton Behavior Change for Good Initiative.
 Her first book, Grit: The Power of Passion and Perseverance, is a #1 New York Times best seller.

 Giacomo Bono is a professor at California State University, Dominguez Hills.
 He has a PhD in social psychology from Claremont Graduate University and has extensive training and work experience involving research in health, positive psychology, youth development, and school and community programs for youth and families.
 He is the co-author, with Jeffrey Froh, of Making Grateful Kids: The Science of Building Character.